ericniebler/meta/doc/index.md

 Notice that `meta::quote<std::add_pointer_t>` and `meta::quote_trait<std::add_pointer>`
 mean the same thing.

 \note You may wonder what advantage Callables have over alias templates.
-A Callable is a *type* that represents a computation (it is the metaprogramming analogue to a functor class which has a call operator `operator()(...)`).
+A Callable is a *type* that represents a computation.
+It is the metaprogramming analogue to a functor class which has a call operator `operator()(...)`.
 Much of Meta revolves around types and the computation of types.
 Sometimes it's desirable to compute a computation, or to use a computation as an argument to another computation.
 In those cases, it's very handy for computations to themselves be types and not templates.